chandora/samples-astd-hello-world/README.md

 # Hello World Skill with Alexa Skill Test Driver (ASTD)
-This is a sample skill and test code to demonstrate the automated conversation testing by ASTD for the Alexa skill development.
+This is a sample test data to demonstrate the automated conversation testing by ASTD for the Alexa skill development.

 ## Getting Started